How to maintain a WordPress website: 5 Actionable Tips

 5. Health Checks

 Is your website in need of an MOT?
-WordPress has a built in Site health function (under tools) this will let you know if there’s anything that could be hindering your site performance and useability.
+WordPress has a built-in Site Health function (under tools) which will let you know if there’s anything that could be hindering your site’s performance and usability.
 Take a look to see if anything comes up on your health check.
-It’s also good to pop into your site at least once a month to make sure everythings working and have a plugin clear out every six months, as the more plugins you have the slower your site can become (and the more glitches can happen).
-If you no longer need the plugin then deactivate and delete!
+It’s also good to pop into your site at least once a month to make sure everything’s working and have a plugin clear out every six months, as the more plugins you have, the slower your site can become (and the more glitches can happen).
+If you no longer need the plugin, then deactivate and delete!

-So that’s 5 simple ways how to maintain your WordPress website.
-All of these can be done for free but some people worry about doing anything with their website.
-In that case there are people like us who can help!
-In our monthly membership site The Tech Tavern we have weekly Q&As and SOS Zoom calls so you can ask questions or get things done as a group with my help.
+So that’s 5 simple ways how to maintain a WordPress website.
+All of these can be done for free, but some people worry about doing anything with their website.
+In that case, there are people like us who can help!
+In our monthly membership site, The Tech Tavern, we have weekly Q&As and SOS Zoom calls so you can ask questions or get things done as a group with my help.